 In addition to the application and infrastructure monitoring provided by OneAgent, you may also require Dynatrace Synthetic Monitoring, Real User Monitoring, and Session Replay.
 These capabilities are consumed based on Digital Experience Monitoring units, otherwise known as DEM Units.
 The amount of DEM Units you need depends on how many synthetic monitors you want to run and how many user sessions you need to monitor.
 The table below explains the rate at which DEM Units are consumed per each capability type and unit of measure.

 |Unit of measure||Capability||Consumption per unit of measure|

-* Only the user sessions of real users are counted in your consumption of user sessions.
-The user sessions of synthetic users and "robots" aren't counted when calculating your monitoring consumption.
+* User sessions are charged per application, even if a session spans multiple applications from the same domain.
+Only user sessions from real users are counted in your consumption of user sessions.
+User sessions from synthetic users and "robots" aren't counted when calculating your monitoring consumption.

 A single Real User Monitoring session (i.e., a "user session") is defined as a sequence of interactions between a user with a browser-based web application or a native iOS or Android mobile app within an interval and with at least two user actions.
 A user action is a button click or app start that triggers a web request (for example, a page load or a page-view navigation).
 Interactions that include only one user action are considered “bounced” and aren't counted.
-A user who interacts with more than one web application or app at the same time consumes one session for each web application or app, except when the interaction is considered “bounced”.
-A session ends when a) the browser running a web application is closed or has been inactive for more than 30 minutes, b) the mobile app is closed or the client is inactive for more than 30 minutes, or c) after 60 minutes of continuous interaction with the web application or app.
+A user who interacts with more than one web application or app at the same time consumes one session for each of those web applications or apps, except when the interaction is considered “bounced”.
+Interactions with hybrid mobile apps, that for technical reasons include a web application and a mobile app will only be considered as a single session.

 If you've set up an annual RUM sessions quota, your usage will reset annually.